-Sent by Alfred Russel Wallace, Old Orchard, Broadstone, Dorset to Fred R. Birch Sangre Grande on 4 July 1904.
+Sent by Alfred Russel Wallace, Old Orchard, Broadstone, Dorset to Frederick R. ("Fred") Birch Sangre Grande on 4 July 1904.

 Hopes that Birch has recovered from his illness, and urges him to take care of his health.
 Suggests collecting localities that would be healthier and provides collecting tips.
 Also mentions Edward Bagnall Poulton, T.D.A.
 Cockerel, George Hampson and W.J.
 Kaye.

 A typical letter handwritten by author in English and signed by author.

 Pages with text: 6

 Scrutiny: 15/01/2013 - Catchpole, Caroline;

 July 4th.
 1904